 A core element of this module is the group project.
 Participants, in self-selected groups, will work collaboratively to undertake a small-scale enquiry into an area of design and / or assessment of their choosing.
 Participants are encouraged to liaise with their mentors / Schools about possible topics.
 The projects are presented for formative dissemination to University peers.

 Staff employed at Grade 6 or 7, within the Teaching and Scholarship or Teaching and Research career pathway, who have a substantial role in supporting teaching and learning, and who have a 36 working month probation period, are required to complete Modules HMT005, HMT006 and HMT007 totalling 40 credits, during the probation period.

-We have gained accreditation for the Programme such that it offers a pathway for recognition against the standards to both Descriptor 1 (Associate Fellow; Module 1 and Module 2 or Module 3 stand-alone) and Descriptor 2 (Fellow; Module 1, Module 2 and Module 3).
+We have gained accreditation for the Programme from the Higher Education Academy against the UKPSF such that PCUTL offers a pathway for recognition against the standards to both Descriptor 1 (Associate Fellow; Module 1 and Module 2 or Module 3 stand-alone) and Descriptor 2 (Fellow; Module 1, Module 2 and Module 3).

 Expand all | Collapse allModule 3 ILOs: On completion of the module a participant will be able to: